With over seven million treatments and counting, Botox has become the go-to procedure when it comes to eliminating lines and wrinkles.

 With over a decade of excellence, our CE/CME courses include didactic education and clinical hands-on training for the ultimate learning experience!

-Our instructors are the industry’s leading nurses, physicians, skin care specialists and medical aesthetics experts who have 7-20 years of experience in the field.
+Our instructors are the industry’s leading nurses, physicians, skin care specialists and medical aesthetics experts who have seven to 20 years of experience in the field.

 During Botox training, you will learn some of the most popular Botox and dermal fillers (Restylane, Perlane, Juvederm, etc.) treatments.